If you live in Louisiana and are or soon will become eligible for Medicare, you may be wondering what your options are.

 Medicare Advantage plans may also include coverage for dental, vision, and hearing, plus wellness and discount programs.
 And they typically offer significant savings on out-of-pocket costs you might pay if you have only original Medicare.

 If you’re shopping for Medicare Advantage plans in Louisiana, you have a lot of options to choose from.
-Keep in mind, though, that not all plans are offered in all parishes.
-The following plans are listed in order of highest to lowest Medicare Louisiana enrollment:
+Keep in mind that not all plans are offered in all areas.
+Here is a list of companies that offer Medicare Advantage plans in Louisiana:

 To be eligible for Medicare plans in Louisiana, you must fulfill at least one of the following requirements: